12 Best Physician Assistant Schools in Ohio – 2024

 Physician assistant programs are master’s degree level programs.
 The length of physician assistant programs in Ohio range between 24 and 36 months for classroom and clinical training.
 Tuition costs vary between $21,160 and $78,720.
 Public schools typically prove to be the less costly option, particularly for Buckeye State residents.

-FOLLOWING ARE THE 12 BEST PHYSICIAN ASSISTANT PROGRAMS IN OHIO FOR 2023
+WHAT ARE THE BEST PHYSICIAN ASSISTANT SCHOOLS IN OHIO (ONLINE & CAMPUS) FOR 2024?

 Ohio offers a bright job outlook for physician assistants, a career that promises to grow faster than most other healthcare jobs.
 If you are seeking job security and a higher earning potential, then a career as a physician assistant will serve you well.
 The first step towards it is to enroll in one of the best physician assistant programs in Ohio such as the Masters of Science in Physician Assistant Studies program offered by Marietta College.
 This PA school reports a successful outcome not only on the national certification exam but also in the job market where program graduates continue to remain in demand.
 In fact, most students get employed by the healthcare sites, where they go to practice skills during clinical rotations.
 Starting with the first class of 15 students, today the college meets the academic needs of almost 36 aspiring physician assistants.